tedneward/Azgaarnoth/Classes/Feats.md

 * During a short rest, you can clean and bind the wounds of up to six willing beasts and humanoids.
 Make a DC 15 Wisdom (Medicine) check for each creature.
 On a success, if a creature spends a Hit Die during this rest, that creature can forgo the roll and instead regain the maximum number of hit points the die can restore.
 A creature can do so only once per rest, regardless of how many Hit Dice it spends.

 ## Medium Armor Master
+*Prerequisite: Proficiency with medium armor*

+You have practiced moving in medium armor to gain the following benefits:
+* Wearing medium armor doesn't impose disadvantage on your Dexterity (Stealth) checks.
+* When you wear medium armor, you can add 3, rather than 2, to your AC if you have a Dexterity of 16 or higher.

 ## Menacing
 You become fearsome to others, gaining the following benefits: